 Answer:

-A thorough analysis of the EIA Directive was carried out, including those aspects covered by Directive 2003/35/EC, the outcome of which led to the compilation of a Report on 23 July 2009.
+For data on the application of the EIA Directive, including the studies and the impact assessment report prepared prior to the Commission's proposal for a revised Directive, see: http://ec.europa.eu/environment/eia/index_en.htm.

 XVIII.
 Website addresses relevant to the implementation of

 Article 6

 Give relevant website addresses, if available:

-Information on the revision process of the EIA Directive is available at: http://ec.europa.eu/environment/eia/review.htm
+See the link above, under Section XVII.

 XIX.
 Practical and/or other provisions made for the public to participate during the preparation of plans and programmes relating to the environment pursuant to Article 7

 List the appropriate practical and/or other provisions made for the public to participate during the preparation of plans and programmes relating to the environment, pursuant to Article 7.
 Describe the transposition of the relevant definitions in Article 2 and the non-discrimination requirement in Article 3, paragraph 9.